ruanyf/react-demos/README.md

 );
 ```

+The desired DOM node should have a `ref` attribute, and `React.findDOMNode(this.refs.[refName])` would return the corresponding DOM node.
+Please be minded that you could do that only after this component has been mounted into the DOM, otherwise you get `null`.

 ## Demo07: this.state

-React thinks of component as state machines, and uses `this.state` to hold component's state, `this.setState()` to update `this.state` and re-render the component.
+React thinks of component as state machines, and uses `this.state` to hold component's state, `getInitialState()` to initialize `this.state`, `this.setState()` to update `this.state` and re-render the component.

 ```js
 var LikeButton = React.createClass({